 - Is there a better word I can replace the problem word with?

 - Is there a better way I can edit the line to eliminate that problem word?

 - Can I cut the line entirely? (often we can)

 - Am I using the problem word as a crutch because I'm not sure the reader will get what I mean without me saying it?
 (Often problems words show up when we try to explain what we've already shown)

 - Is this the best word for the job?

-Just because the word often hangs out with a bad crowd doesn't mean it's bad in and of itself.
-Think about how you use it and what you could do better if you didn't.
+Just because a word often hangs out with a bad crowd doesn't mean it's bad in and of itself.
+Think about how you use it and if the sentence would be better if you didn't.
 It's more important to find the right word than to adhere to a list of "wrong" words.

 Are there any words you don't use because everyone says not to?
 What words are on your "double check" list?
 Are they any words you struggle with or don't get why they shouldn't be used?

 A long-time fantasy reader, Janice Hardy always wondered about the darker side of healing.
 For her fantasy trilogy The Healing Wars, she tapped into her own dark side to create a world where healing was dangerous, and those with the best intentions often made the worst choices.
 Her novels include The Shifter, Blue Fire, and Darkfall from Balzer+Bray/Harper Collins.
 The Shifter, was chosen for the 2014 list of "Ten Books All Young Georgians Should Read" from the Georgia Center for the Book.
 It was also shortlisted for the Waterstones Children's Book Prize, and The Truman Award in 2011.